cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 }
 ```

+It is possible to specify exactly which fields are returned for a document when selecting from a database.
+The two advantages are:

-When retrieving documents from the database you can specify that only a subset of the fields are returned.
-This allows you to limit your results strictly to the parts of the document that are interesting for your application and reduces the size of the response.
+- Your results are limited to only those parts of the document that are required for your application.
+- A reduction in the size of the response.

 The fields returned are specified as an array.

-Unlike MongoDB, only the fields specified are included, there is no automatic inclusion of the "\_id" or other metadata fields when a field list is included.
+<aside>Only the specified filter fields are included, in the response.
+There is no automatic inclusion of the `_id` or other metadata fields when a field list is included.</aside>